Modern Foreign Languages

 Curriculum currently under reconstruction

 At Beehive Lane, we believe learning a foreign language is a necessary part of being a member of a multi-cultural society and provides an opening to other cultures.
 A high-quality languages education should foster children's curiosity and deepen their understanding of the world.
 The teaching enables children to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-It also provides opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
 The language teaching provides the foundation for learning further languages and deepens the children’s own understanding of the grammatical structures of English.

 It is intended that when children leave Beehive Lane Primary, they will have a natural curiosity and confidence to explore, other countries, cultures and languages, accepting that, in a multi-lingual society it is a valuable skill to be able to communicate effectively with others in another language.
 They will be engaged and prepared to continue learning at high school and equipping children to study and work in other countries.

-At Beehive Lane, children have weekly lessons in French throughout Key Stage 2.
-Children in Years 3 and 5 are taught by a French specialist teacher from the local secondary school.
+At Beehive Lane, children have weekly lessons in German throughout Key Stage 2.
 Areas covered include: numbers, colours, house and home, towns, food and drink, the classroom, clothes and hobbies.
-Our French curriculum follows a spiral curriculum, where children see the same topics throughout their primary school career, with each encounter increasing in complexity.
+Our German curriculum follows a spiral curriculum, where children see the same topics throughout their primary school career, with each encounter increasing in complexity.
 This allows previous learning to be reinforced and solidified each time the children revisit the topic, and also allows the children to apply their early knowledge to later course objectives.

 Pupils are taught to: